 Choosing the right motorcycle insurance company means balancing affordability with reliable coverage.
-After collecting hundreds of quotes and analyzing insurance companies across Michigan, we found that the cheapest motorcycle insurance in the state can cost just $803 per year.
+After collecting hundreds of quotes and analyzing insurance companies across Michigan, we found that the cheapest motorcycle insurance in the state comes from Progressive and costs $702 per year.

 Compare Motorcycle Insurance Quotes in Michigan